laravel/docs/installation.md

 /bin/bash -c "$(curl -fsSL https://php.new/install/linux)"
 ```

+> [!NOTE]
+> On Windows you should run PowerShell as an administrator before running the command.

 After running one of the commands above, you should restart your terminal session.
 To update PHP, Composer, and the Laravel installer after installing them via `php.new`, you can re-run the command in your terminal.

 If you already have PHP and Composer installed, you may install the Laravel installer via Composer: